MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-cardpart-page.md

 ---
 title: "CardPart Pages"
-description: "A ListPart page is a type of page part used to display a list of records embedded within another page." ms.custom: na ms.date: 04/01/2020 ms.topic: article
+description: "A CardPart page is a type of page part used to display almost any page controls, such as fields, cue tiles, charts, images, or control add-ins, embedded within another page." ms.custom: na ms.date: 04/01/2020 ms.topic: article